Majorca observed

 |

-country the country ».
-He chose Majorca because of
+country ».
+He chose Majorca because of its climate,

-a series of drawings of the island in 1965 that Graves's superbly
+of drawings of the island in 1965 that Graves's superbly witty and

-witty and perceptive drawings and essays on the island society
+perceptive drawings and essays on the island society and its history

-and its history were complemented by equally magnificent illustrations.
+were complemented by equally magnificent illustrations.
+This widely

 |